Algorithmic idealism: what should you believe to experience next?: Restriction A: physics does not always tell agents what they should believe

 to seeing outcome $a$ if she chooses setting $x$ (the first equality is due to the no-signalling principle, since Alice and Bob are spacelike separated).
 A similar calculation applies to Bob.
 If we only consider Alice and Bob, then this resembles a very familiar story as we could also have told it in the context of, say, classical statistical mechanics: Alice can determine the probabilities she should assign to her own future observations by marginalization of the joint probability distribution over all relevant facts of the world at the moment of observation.

 In Quantum Theory, we cannot always assign joint probability distributions to all variables that may, counterfactually, potentially be observed in the future, as Bell's theorem demonstrates.
 However, we could have hoped that there is still a ``classical'' regime of the world where we \textit{can} talk about variables in the usual sense that are jointly distributed, if we restrict our consideration to variables that \textit{are} actually observed.
 Indeed, this is typically the case in our every-day world: all humans share a common Heisenberg cut, and everything that we observe during our lifetimes can (so far) be shared with all other humans.
-All observations (outcomes, experiences) are part of a large Boolean algebra of propositions, and we can think of a joint probability distribution that corresponds to what any hypothetical external observer should believe \textit{about the world}, including the variables $a$ and $b$ from above, but astronomically many others too.
+All observations (outcomes, experiences) are part of a large Boolean algebra of propositions, and we can think of a joint probability distribution that corresponds to what any hypothetical external observer should believe \textit{about the world}.
 What we ought to believe about our future observations should then be derived from this as a marginal probability distribution, at least in principle (in practice we certainly use heuristic simplifications and shortcuts).